chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 >> [...] would be a waste of time
 >
 > On the contrary, I do recommend learning Elm before Haskell.
 Like I said, Elm is designed to be easy to learn, so the learning curve will be a lot softer than Haskell's, and its teachings about purity, immutability and types carry over to Haskell.
 So even though Elm isn't designed to be a stepping stone towards Haskell, I think using it as such is a great idea.

+- One person believes Elm is a great first introduction to Haskell-style Pure FP languages because Elm has the same features as Haskell but small, simple subset of Haskell's complete set of features.

 <hr>